Team3256/FRC_Video_Streaming/README.md

 3. In terminal, go to the folder you have extracted (use "cd" command)
 4. Type ./configure
 5. Once you are finished, type make

+##### Testing
+A lot of this is based upon the guide from the first link above, so you can read that while you are reading through this.

+First, you can do a basic test on your Windows system to verify that Gstreamer is working.
+Type
+    gst-launch-1.0 videotestsrc ! videoconvert ! autovideosink
+If you see some test tones, it works!

+Next, you should test streaming the videotestsrc over the network.
+On your pi, type:

+    gst-launch-1.0 videotestsrc ! video/x-raw, height=480,width=640 ! videoconvert ! x264enc tune=zerolatency ! video/x-h264,profile=high ! mpegtsmux ! tcpserversink host=((INSERT YOUR IP ADDRESS HERE)) port=5000

+On your viewer PC type:

+    gst-launch-1.0 tcpclientsrc uri=((INSERT YOUR IP ADDRESS HERE)) port=5000 ! decodebin ! autovideosink

+If you see the test tones on your PC, that means that the videotestsrc is successfully being streamed from the Raspberry Pi to your Windows PC!

+Now, the ultimate test: outputting your camera feed over the network.
+Insert your camera into the USB port, and then run the below command on your Pi:

+    gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-raw,width=640,height=480,framerate=30/1 ! videoconvert ! x264enc tune=zerolatency ! video/x-h264,profile=high ! mpegtsmux ! tcpserversink host=((INSERT YOUR IP ADDRESS HERE)) port=5000

+And on your PC, run:

+    gst-launch-1.0 tcpclientsrc uri=((INSERT YOUR IP ADDRESS HERE)) port=5000 ! decodebin ! autovideosink

+If you see what your camera sees, it works!
+It is expected that there will be some delay since we are streaming over TCP, but if you can see your stream it is considered successful.